-The Evaluative Study should comprise a minimum of 3,000 words and a maximum of 3,500 words.
+The Evaluative study should comprise a minimum of 3,000 words and a maximum of 3,500 words.
 Candidates should support this critical analysis with practical examples of work which support their study.
-Candidates should be mindful that, as part of an Art and Design course, presentation as a whole should reflect the aspect of the visual arts that they are studying.
+Candidates should be mindful that, as part of an art and design course, presentation as a whole should reflect the aspect of the visual arts that they are studying.

 This component provides candidates with opportunities to explore individual interests while encouraging them to make connections between the work of others and/or between the work of others and the candidate's own work.
-The Evaluative Study will involve significant evaluative and critical analysis of an aspect of the visual arts of interest to the individual candidate.
+The Evaluative study will involve significant evaluative and critical analysis of an aspect of the visual arts of interest to the individual candidate.

-The focus of the Evaluative Study would evolve through ideas generated by candidates during their first year of the course.
-Candidates should be exposed to a wide range of references such as gallery visits, artists in residence, etc. - this type of exposure will lead to relevant and personal ideas for the Evaluative Study.
-Candidates are expected to have viewed relevant works that relate to their Evaluative Study at first hand.
-The Evaluative Study may relate to work produced for the Portfolio and/or the Project, but this is not a requirement.
+The focus of the Evaluative study would evolve through ideas generated by candidates during their first year of the course.
+Candidates should be exposed to a wide range of references such as gallery visits, artists in residence, etc. - this type of exposure will lead to relevant and personal ideas for the Evaluative study.
+Candidates are expected to have viewed relevant works that relate to their Evaluative study at first hand.
+The Evaluative study may relate to work produced for the Portfolio and/or the Project, but this is not a requirement.

-Each candidate must have an individual focus and title for their Evaluative Study, but a class could share a general area - a period, theme, artists - and conduct background work together.
-However, each candidate must settle on an individual title and produce work that is their own unaided work.
+Each candidate must have an individual focus and title for their Evaluative study, but a class could share a general area - a period, theme, artists - and conduct background work together.
+However, each candidate must settle on an individual title and produce their own unaided work.

 Candidates should choose their own topic but this should be with guidance from the teacher.
-An outline proposal should then be submitted to CIE for approval before a candidate embarks on the Evaluative Study.
-This is to ensure that the Evaluative Study meets the assessment criteria for the component.
+An outline proposal should then be submitted to CIE for approval before a candidate embarks on the Evaluative study.
+This is to ensure that the Evaluative study meets the assessment criteria for the component.

-In their outline proposal, candidates should outline their:
+In the outline proposal, candidates should outline their: